West Country Carnival: Carts and floats

 Carts include both music and costumed people to complete their theme.
 People and items on the cart can either be moving or static in tableau.

-Today these carts are driven by farm tractors, and usually also tow a large diesel-driven electricity generator to provide the huge amount of power required to power the carts.
+Today these carts are driven by farm tractors or trucks, and usually also tow a large diesel-driven electricity generator to provide the huge amount of power required to power the carts.
 Some generators used can provide over one megawatt of power, with 10,000 to 30,000 lamps not uncommon on a modern-day cart.
-The tractors themselves are often decorated to match the rest of the cart and generator, and in some cases modified so that the driver is positioned low down between the two front wheels.
+The towing vehicles themselves are often decorated to match the rest of the cart and generator, and in some cases modified so that the driver is positioned low down between the two front wheels.
 This allows for a higher degree of decoration without obscuring the driver's view.
 The length of the entire cart is often built to the maximum allowable of 100 ft.

 These carts are interspersed with walking exhibits known as masqueraders, either groups or singles, occasional marching bands or majorette troupes, and charity collectors who take donations from the spectators.

 Carnival clubs

-Carts or floats are built by local clubs, which as local charities themselves are aimed specifically and solely at raising funds for other charities which operate within their locality.
+Carts or floats are built by local clubs (CC), which as local charities themselves are aimed specifically and solely at raising funds for other charities which operate within their locality.
 Clubs generate all funds required to build and operate their carts totally by charitable donations from individuals and sponsorship from local businesses — all funds raised during the carnival season are wholly distributed by the club charity.
 Some carts cost in excess of £20,000 to build and are the result of thousands of man-hours work throughout the year.
 Most clubs are based around local working or social circles, such as pubs and clubs.
-Many clubs have specialist Juvenile Carnival clubs for the under 16s.
+Many clubs have specialist Juvenile Carnival clubs (JCC) for the under 16s.
 To join an adult 16 and over club, an initiation ceremony is often involved.
 All work is carried out in the spare time of the club members on a voluntary basis – often working all night in the final few days to get carts ready.